Notice of reimbursement arrangement (NORA) - Medicare Compensation Recovery 011-15030040

 - date the reimbursement arrangement was made

-- full name and signature of the compensation payer or compensation payer’s solicitor or agent
+- full name and signature of the notifiable person or the notifiable person’s solicitor or agent

 If Date of lodgement of the claim and/or date the reimbursement arrangement is missing from the notice, Service Officers:

-- can get this details by telephone (or an email or letter) from the:
+- can get these details verbally or in writing from the:

-- must leave a case note documenting how the missing details was gotten
+- must leave a case note documenting how the missing details was obtained

 All other details must be supplied in writing for the notice to be considered valid.